 And the thing is — the more opportunities we have to tell DJ’s story, the more opportunities we get to share the bigger ORPHAN STORY.

-Because it’s not just DJ’s story we want to rewrite; it’s the story of 132 million children worldwide in desperate need of forever families.
+Because it’s not just DJ’s story we want to rewrite; it’s the story of 600,000 children in China in desperate need of forever families.

 2D DJ is just a fun, easy, light-hearted introduction to this hard, heavy topic.
 His ambassadorship opens the conversation in ways that a pushy advocating mama just can’t.
 (Somehow a flat figure of a little boy in the front seat of a grocery cart makes a gentler introduction than, “Excuse me, did you know there’s a worldwide orphan crisis and YOU can be part of the solution?
 But only if you stop standing in this 12-items-or-less line with your 13 items, please and thank you.”)

 Besides that, he keeps all of us joyfully soldiering on while we wait this last never-ending month for our superhero-in-waiting to arrive.
 (It’s hard to count down TWICE.)

 So hang in there, 2D DJ, because in 26 more days, we promise to give you an eternal resting place in the land of quiet and peace — a sacred place called “our closet” where little boys are not allowed and your arms will forever remain attached to the rest of your body.